MicrosoftDocs/learn/learn-pr/azure/deploy-java-quarkus-aca-postgres/includes/2-build.md

 ## Develop your Quarkus application

 Quarkus is a great framework to execute your applications.
 You just wire certain Quarkus extensions and the runtime does everything for you.
+Thanks to [Dev Services](https://quarkus.io/guides/dev-services), you don't need to install a PostgreSQL database locally on your machine.
+Dev Services will use Docker to download a PostgreSQL database, configure it and start it.

 You've decided to use Quarkus.
 This framework is self-hosted, and it provides support services to run your application.